Seagate/openSeaChest/.github/ISSUE_TEMPLATE/report-a-firmware-defect.md

 - [ ] I included logs/output from any other software that reproduced the issue
 - [ ] Hardware/HBA/adapter connection details are complete
 - [ ] Logs are full and unmodified
+- [ ] IDD and FARM output are included when supported
+- [ ] Raw telemetry binaries are available (if willing to share through official channel)
 - [ ] The issue appears to originate from drive firmware (based on observed data)

 ---

 ## 9. Additional Evidence

 Attach anything else relevant:

 - SMART logs
 - NVMe/SATA log pages
+- FARM output
+- Raw FARM/Telemetry binaries (if permitted)
 - Kernel/system messages
 - Screenshots
 - Diagnostic captures